idanhuang/Learning_Note/Value-type Vs. Reference-type.md

 Introduction

 ## Value-type Variable Vs. Reference-type Variable

-### Value-type Variable
 A value-type variable contains an instance of the type.
+It is store in the Stack and requires only a single segment of memory.
 In C# value types include:
 - simple/primitive type: bool, byte, char, decimal, double, float, int, long, sbyte, short, uint, ulong, ushort
 - enum type
 - structure type
 - nullable value type

-Value-type variable requires only a single segment of memory, which stores the actual data.
-Value-Type variable is stored in the stack.

-### Reference-type Variable
 Unlike the value-type variables, a reference-type variable doesn't store the values directly.
 Instead, it stores an address where the value is stored.
-In other words, a reference-type variable contains a pointer to another memory location (a.k.a, Heap) that holds the data.
+Reference-type variable requires two segments of memory.
+The actual data is stored in the Heap while the reference is stored in the Stack.
 In C#, reference types include:
 - String
 - Array (even if its element are value types)
 - Class
 - Delegate

-Reference-type variable has two segments of memory.
-The actual data is stored in the Heap while the refence is stored in the stack.

 ## Passing Variables
 When passing a reference-type variable from one method to another, the system doesn't create a copy.
 Instead, the system passes the varaible's memory address.
 Hence, if the value got changed in one method, it will be reflected in another method.

 When passing a value-type variable from one method to another, the system will create a separate copy of the variable in another method.
 If the value of the variable got changed in one method, it won't affect the value in another method.